yinjiehuang/R2LML/README.txt

 4. USAGE

 - Please put the dataset in the folder 'Data'.
 The data format is '<Dimension+1> X <# of data>'.
-The last line is the label of the data.
+The last row is the label of the data.

 - To run the software, run the file 'Demo.m' in which many parameters could be set.
-Please refer to the paper how to setup these paramters
+Please refer to the paper how to setup these paramters.

 - If you want to save the testing result label, please go to '\Functions\R2LML'.
 Uncomment line 81.
-The label will saved automatically.
+The label will be saved automatically.